Entities in Cedar

 when {

-principal == resource //The same entity
+principal == resource // The same entity

 };

-Except for action entities, which are prefixed with the reserved entity type Action, there is no way to distinguish whether an entity should behave as a principal, resource, or both without additional context.
-You can use entity types to constrain how an entity type can be used.
+, there is no way to distinguish whether an entity should behave as a principal, resource, or both without additional context.
+You can use the schema to constrain how an entity type can be used.

 Operators